Why Should I Seek Medical Care?

 |Where should I go?||+|

-Storrs Campus: Students on the Storrs campus may also seek treatment from the University’s Student Health Services, including the University’s Women’s Health Clinic.
-Student Health Services will assist with arranging for a sexual assault exam.
+Storrs Campus: Students on the Storrs campus may also seek treatment from the University’s Student Health and Wellness, including the University’s Sexual Assault Response Team.
+Student Health and Wellness will assist with arranging for a sexual assault exam.

 Hospital Emergency Department: Victims of sexual assault may seek treatment from any hospital emergency department.

 The SAFE Program: The Sexual Assault Forensic Examiners (SAFE) Program is a Judicial Branch, Office of Victim Services program that provides participating hospitals with 24/7 access to specially trained healthcare providers who provide compassionate and culturally sensitive care to adult and adolescent victims of sexual assault.
 Sexual Assault Forensic Examiners, called SAFEs, conduct sexual assault exams (also called medical-forensic exams) to identify injuries, collect and document physical evidence using a standardized evidence collection kit including assessment and evidence collection in suspected drug-facilitated sexual assaults.
 They also conduct risk evaluation for sexually transmitted infections and pregnancy, and ensure the provision of preventive medications and emergency contraception.
 Additionally, SAFEs provide resources and referrals for follow-up at discharge.
 SAFEs are trained in courtroom testimony.

 Participating hospitals in the SAFE Program include: UConn’s Student Health and Wellness, Hartford Hospital, The Hospital of Central Connecticut (New Britain campus), Manchester Hospital, Middlesex Hospital, Saint Francis Hospital, and Windham Hospital.

 A sexual assault exam and evidence collection can be conducted up to 120 hours (five days) after the assault.

 - If seeking treatment directly after the assault, please do not: